kshedden/workshops/dair3/meta/meta.md

   important to be aware of heterogeneity (systematic differences) among the studies.

-- Pooling data from multiple studies raises similar issues as a single study in which the data are drawn from heterogeneous clusters (e.g. a multi-center research trial).
+- Pooling data from multiple studies raises similar issues as arise in a single study in which the data are drawn from heterogeneous clusters (e.g. a multi-center research trial).

 - There are many ways to account for study heterogeneity in an integrated analysis.
 Here are a few popular approaches: